Italian ironclad Roma: Service history

 The keel for Roma was laid down at the Cantiere della Foce shipyard in Genoa in February 1863.
 She was launched on 18 December 1865, and fitting-out work was finished by May 1869.
 By the time she entered service, other navies had begun to build casemate ships, rendering Roma obsolescent almost immediately after she was completed.
 In addition, the Italian naval budget was drastically reduced following the defeat at Lissa in 1866, which reflected a stark decrease in the government's confidence in the fleet.
-As a result, she saw little use during her career; indeed the budget was reduced so significantly that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
+As a result, she saw little use during her career.
+In OCtober 1867, Roma carried Vice Admiral Prince Amadeo for a visit to Constantinople.
+On reaching Çanakkale, Amadeo transferred to the gunboat Vedette for the voyage through the Dardanelles to Constnatinople.
+The naval budget was reduced so significantly in the late 1860s that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.

+By October 1871, Roma had been assigned to La Spezia.
+There, she was joined by the ironclads Regina Maria Pia, San Martino, Castelfidardo, and Affondatore.
 In 1873, the ship was assigned to the 1st Division of the main Italian fleet unit, the Permanent Squadron, where she served as the flagship of Admiral Enrico Di Brocchetti.
 The other vessels of the division were the ironclads Ancona and Conte Verde.
 Together with the ships of the 2nd Division, the entire squadron cruised in the Mediterranean that year.
+In August, Roma, San Martino and the paddle steamer Plebiscito visited Barcelona, Spain. where they met a number of other foreign warships, including the French ironclad Jeanne d'Arc, the British ironclad HMS Pallas and corvette Rapid, and the United States frigate USS Wabash.
+By 21 October, Roma had moved to Alicante, Spain.

 In 1874–1875, the ship's armament was revised to eleven 10-inch guns.
 In November 1880, Roma and the ironclad Palestro took part in a naval demonstration off Ragusa in an attempt to force the Ottoman Empire to comply with the terms of the Treaty of Berlin and turn over the town of Ulcinj to Montenegro.
 In early November 1881, Roma was moored in Naples when a severe storm tore the ship from her anchors.
 The heavy winds drove her into the ironclad Principe Amedeo, but neither ship was damaged in the collision.